klamma/ar-for-eu-book/_pages/chapters/web.md

 First, it enhances the possibilities for new input devices like for gesture and speech recognition.
 This gives to user new options to navigate and interact in the virtual environment.
 Second, it gives a technical platform to create augmented reality content.
-Moreover, it tackles incompabilities of the predecessor with different browsers like Safari and Chrome.
+Moreover, it tackles incompatibilities of the predecessor with different browsers like Safari and Chrome.
 The amount of code needed to create virtual experiences on different devices should be reduced, A number of browsers is already supporting WebXR.